-For the measurement period ended June 30, 2017, the total pension liability was determined by rolling forward the June 30, 2016 total pension liability.
-The June 30, 2016 and the June 30, 2017 total pension liabilities were based on the following actuarial methods and assumptions:
+For the measurement period ended June 30, 2018, the total pension liability was determined by rolling forward the June 30, 2017 total pension liability.
+The June 30, 2017 and the June 30, 2018 total pension liabilities were based on the following actuarial methods and assumptions:

-Actuarial Cost Method Entry Age Normal in accordance with the requirements of GASB Statement No. 68 Actuarial Assumptions Discount Rate 7.15% Inflation 2.75% Salary Increases Varies by Entry Age and Service Mortality Rate Table (1) Derived using CalPERS' Membership Data for all Funds Post Retirement Benefit Contract COLA up to 2.75% until Increase Purchasing Power Protection Allowance Floor on Purchasing Power applies, 2.75% thereafter
+Actuarial Cost Method Entry Age Normal in accordance with the requirements of GASB Statement No. 68 Actuarial Assumptions Discount Rate 7.15% Inflation 2.50% Salary Increases Varies by Entry Age and Service Mortality Rate Table (1) Derived using CalPERS' Membership Data for all Funds Post Retirement Benefit Contract COLA up to 2.00% until Increase Purchasing Power Protection Allowance Floor on Purchasing Power applies, 2.50% thereafter

-(1) The mortality table used was developed based on CalPERS' specific data.
-The table includes 20 years of mortality improvements using Society of Actuaries Scale BB.
-For more details on this table, please refer to the 2014 experience study report.
+(1)The mortality table used was developed based on CalPERS-specific data.
+The table includes 15 years of mortality improvements using the Society of Actuaries Scale 90% of scale MP 2016.
+For more details on this table, please refer to the December 2017 experience study report (based on CalPERSdemographic data from 1997 to 2015) that can be found on the CalPERS website

-All other actuarial assumptions used in the June 30, 2016 valuation were based on the results of an actuarial experience study for the period from 1997 to 2011, including updates to salary increase, mortality and retirement rates.
-The Experience Study report can be obtained at CalPERS' website under Forms and Publications.
+All other actuarial assumptions used in the June 30, 2017 valuation were based on the results of an actuarial experience study for the period from 1997 to 2015, including updates to salary increase, mortality and retirement rates.
+The Experience Study report can be obtained at CaIPERS' website under Forms and Publications.